 Speed kills, so golf star Tiger Woods is lucky to be alive.
 According to police the data recorder in his Genesis SUV right before it crashed indicated speeds as high as 87 mph.
 That’s almost 50 mph above the posted speed limit.
 The data recorder showed that Woods was at 75 mph when he hit the tree and then rolled over.
 That recorder also showed he was hitting between 68 mph and 86.99 mph all along that road before the crash.

 Both the police and Woods have said he has “no recollection of the crash” or what happened leading up to it.
-“The primary causal factor for this traffic collision was driving at a speed unsafe for the road conditions and the inability to negotiate the curve of the roadway estimated speeds at the first area of impact were 84 to 87 miles per hour,” Villanueva said. ″ I know there are some saying that somehow he received a special or preferential treatment any, any of some kind, that is absolutely false.”
+“The primary causal factor for this traffic collision was driving at a speed unsafe for the road conditions and the inability to negotiate the curve of the roadway estimated speeds at the first area of impact were 84 to 87 miles per hour,” Villanueva said.
+Much of that determination came as a result of what the data recorder revealed.

 The good and the bad of data retrieval after crashes